10 Indonesian Fruits You Need to Try in Your Next Visit

 Lai, or jungle durian, is a perfect fruit for those who are curious about durian but cannot handle the strong smell.
 Lai is a relative of durian, and mostly grows in Borneo.
 This fruit also has a spiky rind, but the smell is not as strong as durian.
 Lai is a little less sweet than durian, and not as big.
 You can find the fruit when visiting fruit markets in East, Central, and South Borneo Provinces.

 You’ve probably heard mangosteen being described as “the queen of tropical fruit” in Western countries.
 Known in Indonesia as manggis, this fruit is both fragrant and luscious, with a beautiful purple rind that protects the sweet-sour juicy flesh.
-Purple mangosteen grows in almost all parts of Western and Central Indonesia, while the rarer white mangosteen mostly grows in Bali and Nusa Tenggara.
+Purple mangosteen grows in almost all parts of Western and Central Indonesia, while the rare white mangosteen mostly grows in Bali and Nusa Tenggara.

 Do you know that starfruit is more than just garnish?
 Known as belimbing in Indonesia, ripe starfruit has a sweet and slightly sour flavor that tastes refreshing during hot days.
 The outer part of the fruit is a little waxy, but the actual fruit is crunchy and juicy so you can eat it right away.
 Starfruit is also great as fruit salad or juice, although you should eat it in its original form to appreciate the beautiful shape.